So this Irishman walks out of a bar...no really, it can happen!

 Did you know historians says that Saint Patrick's color was originally blue, not green?
 The hue — St. Patrick's blue, a lighter shade, can still be seen on ancient Irish flags and was used on armbands and flags by members of the Irish Citizen Army, whose 1916 Easter Rising attempted to end British rule.
 But the use of green on St. Patrick's Day began during the 1798 Irish Rebellion, when the clover became a symbol of nationalism and the "wearing of the green" on lapels became regular practice.
 The green soon spread to uniforms as well.
 That evolution, combined with the idea of Ireland's lush green fields, eventually made blue a thing of the past.
 Ha, go figure!

 One thing we get asked around St. Patrick’s Day, is “what are your favorite green jewels”?
 Well, we are in a southern city and you know, southern ladies LOVE their jewelry.
 We can’t think of a better way to show off Irish pride, than with these statement jewels.
 While most people only think of emeralds when they think of green gemstones, we have a few stones up our sleeve that will broaden your horizons.
 Lucky you!

-And finally, for the super luxurious lady that wants a show stopper, our green sapphire set (image 2) in 18K rose gold and accented with ethically sourced diamonds.
-This stone is EXQUISITE and we just can’t get enough of it.
+For the super luxurious lady that wants a show stopper, we suggest our exquisite green sapphire set (image 4) in 18K gold and accented with ethically sourced diamonds.